Perindo (Perindopril Erbumine)

 Alcohol

-The source does not specifically mention alcohol interactions, but consult your doctor about alcohol consumption while taking Perindo.
+Consult your doctor about alcohol use while taking Perindo.

 Driving and Operating Machinery